 Best Paper Award 1st International FinTech, InsurTech & Blockchain Forum

 The increasing pervasiveness of technology-driven firms that offer banking services has led to a growing pressure on traditional banks to modernize their core business activities.
-Banks attempt to confront the challenges of digitalization by cooperating with financial technology firms (fintechs) in various forms.
-In this paper, we investigate the factors that drive banks to form alliances with fintechs.
-Furthermore, we analyze whether such bank-fintech alliances affect the market valuation of banks.
-We provide descriptive evidence on the different forms of alliances occurring in practice.
-Using hand-collected data covering the largest banks from Canada, France, Germany, and the United Kingdom, we show that banks are significantly more likely to form alliances with fintechs when they pursue a well-defined digital strategy and/or employ a Chief Digital Officer.
-We evidence that markets react more strongly if digital banks rather than traditional banks announce a bank-fintech alliance.
-Finally, we find that alliances are most often characterized by a product-related collaboration between the bank and the fintech and that banks most often cooperate with fintechs providing payment services.
+Many banks tackle the challenges of digitalization by cooperating with startup firms that offer technology-driven financial services (fintechs).
+In this paper, we examine which banks typically collaborate with fintechs, how intensely they do so, and which form of alliance they prefer.
+Using hand-collected data covering the largest banks from Canada, France, Germany, and the United Kingdom, we provide detailed evidence on the different forms of alliances occurring in practice.
+We show that banks are significantly more likely to form alliances with fintechs when they pursue a well-defined digital strategy and/or employ a chief digital officer.
+Moreover, in line with incomplete contract theory, we find that banks more frequently invest in small fintechs but often build product-related collaborations with larger fintechs.

 Keywords: fintech, strategic alliance, entrepreneurial finance, financial institutions, banks

 JEL Classification: G210, G230, G340, M130